isomerpages/moe-angmokiosec/_amksian-experience/MOE Sexuality Education in Schools.md

-11. Parents who wish to opt their children out of the **Sexuality Education lessons** need to complete an opt-out form.
-This form will be distributed to parents at the start of the year and is also downloadable [here](/files/2023_Annex%20A_Opt%20Out%20Form%20Sec_27%20Jan.pdf).
+11. Parents who wish to opt their children out of the&nbsp;**Sexuality Education lessons**&nbsp;need to complete an opt-out form.
+This form will be distributed to parents at the start of the year and is also downloadable&nbsp;[here](/files/2023_Annex%20A_Opt%20Out%20Form%20Sec_27%20Jan.pdf).
 The completed form is to be submitted by 10/02/2023.

-12. Parents who wish to opt their children out of the **eTeens programme** need to complete an opt-out form.
-This form will be distributed to parents at the start of the year and is also downloadable [here](/files/2023_Annex%20B_eTeens_Opt-out%20Form_27%20Jan.pdf).
+12. Parents who wish to opt their children out of the&nbsp;**eTeens programme**&nbsp;need to complete an opt-out form.
+This form will be distributed to parents at the start of the year and is also downloadable&nbsp;[here](/files/2023_Annex%20B_eTeens_Opt-out%20Form_27%20Jan.pdf).
 The completed form is to be submitted by 10/02/2023.